nikDemyankov/ESORaidplanner-discord/README.md

 ## Building

 ESORaidplanner-discord uses [SBT](https://www.scala-sbt.org/) to produce a single executable JAR file.
-In the project's root directory run `sbt assembly` to generate `target/scala-2.12/esoraidplanner-discord.jar`.
+In the project's root directory run `sbt assembly` to generate a JAR at `target/scala-2.12/esoraidplanner-discord.jar`.

 ## Running